 1. plan ahead

 We get it: hiring takes time, resources and energy you may not have right now.
 It's tempting to put off the decision until the time is almost upon you.
-But pregnancy and childbirth are unpredictable. our pregnant employee could go into labour earlier than their due date or have complications or other concerns that cause them to need to leave earlier than expected.
+But pregnancy and childbirth are unpredictable.
+A pregnant employee could go into labour earlier than their due date or have complications or other concerns that cause them to leave earlier than expected.

 The earlier you start the hiring process, the less pressure there is on everyone.
 You can take time to work with HR partners and the person going on leave to ensure a seamless transition.
 You also have time to carefully consider the temp worker you choose to reduce the risk of a bad hire.